victorwamwea/30-Day-Terraform-challenge-/Day24/README.md

 ## Checklist

-- [ ] I have finished watching the Udemy videos in Section 14.
+- [ ] I have finished watching the required videos
 - [ ] I have reviewed the official Terraform Associate Certification documentation.
 - [ ] I have simulated an exam environment and tested myself on the exam objectives.
 - [ ] I have written and published a blog post about today's exam preparation.
 - [ ] I have made a social media post about today's exam preparation.
 - [ ] I have created a `day24-update-your-github-username.md` file with details on my final exam prep.
 - [ ] I have created a pull request with all the required details.